 Several months ago, a renowned investor argued that the US dollar was in a short position, based on his overall perspective.
 Instead, the US dollar is rallying due to a shift in the broader outlook, and it has risen 5.5% year-to-date (futures) against expectations of a significant loss.

-Many crypto traders think financial dependence rests with bitcoin gains.
+Many crypto traders think financial independence rests with bitcoin gains.
 This crypto is up 82.8% year-to-date (futures) and 59.7% since 2022.
 However, cocoa is up 5,305.9% since 2022 and 343.1% year to date (futures).
 Perhaps cocoa was the key to achieving financial independence.
 Incidentally, many CTAs underestimated the persistence of the cocoa move and expected a decline this year.

 Another example is the complete failure of intelligent analysts to predict the movement of gold.
 Although gold fell after the elections, it is still outperforming stocks since 2022 with a gain of 24.6%, versus 16.6% for the E-mini futures.
 In ETF terms, SPY is up 31.3% (total return) since 2022, while GLD is up 41.6%.
 Here, most analysts looking for the big picture ended with the wrong one.
 Note that the futures gains are lower due to the fact that the GLD ETF invests in physical gold, while futures prices are influenced by expectations and other costs.